This is NOT an official recruiting website of the French Foreign Legion. This is an information page.

 You will be enlisted as a single man, even if you are married.
 The first contract you sign up is for 5 years.

-- to be physically fit to serve at all times and in all places for minimum 5 years
+- to be physically fit to serve at all times and in all places around the world, for at least 5 years

 - your religion doesn’t matter